-Born in Suffolk, Jonathan was a chorister and choral scholar at St Mary-le-Tower, Ipswich before reading History at the University of York, where he was a choral scholar at York Minster.
-After graduating, he spent three years as a lay clerk at Peterborough Cathedral and has been a member of the ‘Genesis Sixteen’ programme for young singers.
-He has now turned to freelance singing and currently studies with tenor, Richard Edgar Wilson.
+Born in Suffolk, Jonathan was a chorister and choral scholar at St Mary-le-Tower, Ipswich under the direction of Dr Michael Nicholas, before reading History at the University of York, where he was a choral scholar at York Minster.
+After graduating, he spent three years as a lay clerk at Peterborough Cathedral under the direction of Steven Grahl and has been a member of the ‘Genesis Sixteen’ programme for young singers (2016/2017).
+He has now turned to freelance singing and currently studies with tenor, Richard Edgar-Wilson.

 Jonathan has performed as a soloist in the UK and Europe, including at the Trame Sonore Chamber Music Festival in Mantua, the York Early Music Festival and the Malcolm Arnold Festival.
-He has appeared as a soloist with Royal Northern Sinfonia, Yorkshire Baroque Soloists and the Instruments of Time and Truth.
-Jonathan also enjoys performing English song and lieder, most recently performing Schubert Die Schöne Müllerin with pianist Nicky Losseff.
+He has appeared as a soloist with Royal Northern Sinfonia, Nevill Holt Opera, Yorkshire Baroque Soloists and the Instruments of Time and Truth.
+Jonathan also enjoys performing English song and lieder, most recently performing Schubert’s Die Schöne Müllerin with pianist Nicky Losseff.

-As an ensemble singer, Jonathan has worked with a variety of ensembles, most notably The Sixteen, the Yorkshire Baroque Soloists and the Oxford Consort of Voices, with whom recorded Pelham Humfrey Symphony Anthems, released on CD in 2018.
-He has also recorded with the choirs of York Minster, Peterborough Cathedral and The Sixteen.
-He is greatly looking forward to joining the prestigious Monteverdi Choir Apprentice Scheme in Autumn 2018.
+As an ensemble singer, Jonathan has worked with a variety of ensembles, most notably Stile Antico, the Sixteen, the Yorkshire Baroque Soloists, Sansara, and the Oxford Consort of Voices, with whom he recorded Pelham Humfrey Symphony Anthems, released in 2018.
+He has also recorded with the choirs of York Minster, the Ebor Singers, Peterborough Cathedral and The Sixteen.
+He is really enjoying being a Monteverdi Choir Apprentice and is looking forward to the rest of the year.